Nonsultant/specgurka/README.md

 # SpecGurka

-Is a collection of tools for working with the test result a BDD process.
+Is a collection of tools for working with the test result of an automated BDD process, based on gherkin-feature files and a test automation tool (like [reqnroll](https://reqnroll.net/)).

 ## GenGurka

 GenGurka is a command-line tool designed to pull data from Gherkin feature files and combine it with test results in trx-format to generate a `.gurka` file.
-This file is used by the VizGurka application to visualize the test results of BDD (Behavior-Driven Development) processes.
+This file is used by the VizGurka web-application to visualize the test results of BDD (Behavior-Driven Development) processes.

 ### Key Features